noaa-ocs-modeling/Incremental_Variational_Data_Assimilation_Tides/example_2_SanFrancisco_highresolution/README.md

   <img width="2535" height="1554" alt="f_SF_Bay_DA" src="https://github.com/user-attachments/assets/d060f8be-97a5-4d8b-a3f4-e52592ebb5c2" />

-The color inside circles reprent the obs values at the BPR stations.
+The color inside circles represent the observations at the stations.
+Only 6 BPR for Data assimilation.
+Tide stations were for validation and were not used for data assimilation for this testcase.

 References: